10 Uses for Tea Tree Oil

-Sore, achy, or itchy skin and muscles from hiking, sunburn, or other events?
+Sore, achy, or itchy skin and muscles from hiking or sunburn?
 A tea tree oil soak, or a washcloth dunked in a hot water and tea tree oil solution and applied to the spot, will bring relief.

 A trick that won't leave you calling the exterminator: insects don't like the strong smell of tea tree oil, and they'll avoid areas where it's used.
 Apply some to the point of entry and any hot spots to discourage ants and other unwanted visitors.

 Tea tree oil solutions are great for cutting through soap scum and hard water stains.
-Use them in the bath, sink, and along the counters to spray the surface down before wiping to remove dirt; this natural cleaner is totally safe to use on your San Francisco tile!
+Use them for the bath, sink, and counters -- spray the surface down before wiping to remove dirt.
+This natural cleaner is totally safe to use on your San Francisco tile!
 Added bonus: the antimicrobial qualities of tea tree oil will prevent bacterial and fungal growth.
-Stubborn stains?
-Mix it with salt or baking soda to create a gentle abrasive cleaner.
+For stubborn stains, mix the oil with salt or baking soda to create a gentle abrasive cleaner.

 Give your laundry some zip with a few drops of tea tree oil added during the wash cycle.
-In addition to making things smell crisper, the tea tree oil will kill organisms that might be hanging out in your washer.
-If you accidentally forgot to stick clothes in the dryer and now they smell a little funky, run them again with warm water and tea tree oil to kill the mildew.
+In addition to making things smell fresher, the tea tree oil will kill organisms that might be hanging out in your washer.
+If you accidentally forgot to stick wet clothes in the dryer and now they smell a little funky, run them through a rinse cycle with warm water and tea tree oil to kill the mildew.

 The same tea tree oil and water solution you use to fight mold makes a good all-purpose cleaner, too.
-It cleans without staining (and actually lifts stains), leaving surfaces sparkling, and it can be used on a wide variety of materials, including wood, yoga mats, linoleum, ceramic, stone, and more.
+It cleans without staining (and actually lifts stains), leaving surfaces sparkling.
+The solution it can be used on a wide variety of materials, including wood, linoleum, ceramic, stone, and more.

 Rub a tea tree oil solution into wood to help it resist insect pests.
-Don't use this trick on wood you use around the kitchen or for eating, as tea tree oil is not safe to ingest, but it's fine for deck furniture and indoor furnishings.
+Don't use this trick on wood you use around food, as tea tree oil is not safe to ingest, but it's fine for deck furniture and indoor furnishings.